Questions for you:

 A biography of Pollock and a timeline of his work: https://www.theartstory.org/artist/pollock-jackson/

-The app below was inspired and informed by this article about the complexity of the techniques that Pollock used: https://swarezart.com/drip-painting-technique/
+The interactive exhibit below was inspired and informed by this article about the complexity of the techniques that Pollock used: https://swarezart.com/drip-painting-technique/

 Interactive exhibit